 A person with bipolar disorder can experience the world differently from other people.

-Blogger Gabe Howard, writing on the online community BPHope website, notes that people with bipolar disorder may lie to “fit in,” because expressing their true emotions makes them seem strange to others.
+Inside Bipolar podcast host Gabe Howard, writing on the online community BPHope website, notes that people with bipolar disorder may lie to “fit in,” because expressing their true emotions makes them seem strange to others.

 Voicing their true feelings, says Howard, may invite criticism that people with bipolar disorder are faking, being overdramatic, or seeking attention.

-However, with heightened senses, the person experiences life more sharply.
+Consider that with heightened senses, the person experiences life more sharply.
 What seems like lies may not be lies to the person telling them.

 When a person with bipolar disorder regularly exaggerates their stories, it may be that this is how they remember them.